-More than a thousand women rode their bicycles through central London today in a show of solidarity with everyone affected by breast cancer.
+More than a thousand women have been cycling through central London today as a show of solidarity with everyone affected by breast cancer.

-The women completed a 25km route in order to commemorate 25 years of Breast Cancer Care's Pink Ribbon.
+The women completed a 25km route through the capital to commemorate 25 years of Breast Cancer Care's Pink Ribbon.
 Since 1992, the ribbon has been a symbol of "hope, strength, and unity" for breast cancer patients, survivors, those who sadly lost their lives to the disease, and their friends and families.

 The women were cheered on by supporters including the Mayor of London, Sadiq Khan, and Denise Lewis, the 2000 Olympic heptathlon champion.
-The Mayor even gave a high five to some of the cyclists as they set off on their ride.
+The Mayor even gave a "high 5" to some of the cyclists as they set off on their ride.

 Lewis, an ambassador for Breast Cancer Care, wished the cyclists luck in a video message shared before the event.
 She said: "Every 10 minutes, someone in the UK is diagnosed with breast cancer.
 Breast Cancer Care plays a vital role in offering their services and support.
 So on behalf of everyone in the charity, including myself, I wish you all the best of luck."

-Check out a selection of pictures from the Pink Ribbon Tour that were shared on social media today.
+Check out a selection of pictures from the Pink Ribbon Tour that have been shared on social media today.

 Each year, more than 50,000 women in the UK are diagnosed with breast cancer.
 Breast Cancer Care is a UK-wide charity offering support and information to everyone affected by breast cancer.
-Visit their website for further information.
+You can call them for advice free on 0808 600 8000 or visit their website for further information.